Skip to main content

 5

-PAUSED or DISABLED
+PAUSED

 Common rejection reasons

-• Promotional content submitted as Utility — re-submit as Marketing.
+• Promotional content submitted as Utility.
+Re-submit as Marketing.

-• Variable samples that don’t match the body (for example, samples that contain links the body doesn’t justify).
+• Variable samples that don’t match the body — for example, samples that contain links the body doesn’t justify.

 • Broken or unreachable media header URLs.